Udupi

-Udupi (/kn/) also known as Odipu (/tcy/) is a city in the Indian state of Karnataka.
-It is the administrative headquarters of Udupi district, and one of the fastest-growing cities in Karnataka.
+Udupi (/kn/) is a city in the Indian state of Karnataka.
+It is the administrative headquarters and taluka of Udupi district, and one of the fastest-growing cities in Karnataka.
 Udupi is one of the top tourist attractions in Karnataka and has various educational institutions.
 It is notable for the Krishna Temple and is also known as the temple city.
 It also lends its name to the popular Udupi cuisine, is also known as Parashurama Kshetra, and is famous for Kanakana kindi.
+Udupi district is located in western part of Karnataka.

 Etymology

-The name 'Udupi' is derived from the Tulu word "odipu", which means "emergence".
-It is also believed that it came from the Sanskrit word "Udupa", meaning "Moon".
+The word 'Udupi' derives from the Sanskrit word "Udupa", meaning "Moon".

 History

 In the 13th century, Vaishnavite saint Madhvacharya founded the Sri Krishna Temple.
 He set up eight mathas – Ashta Mathas in Udupi to propagate the Dvaita Vedanta philosophy, and this caused a vibrant temple culture to take root in present-day Udupi district.
 Significant migration of Brahmins to the region took place subsequently, and they came to comprise 10 per cent of the region's population, three times higher than elsewhere in South India.